cogment/cogment-doc/docs/guide/tutorial/6-web-client.md

           endpoint: grpc://localhost:9002
 ```

-Create a `params.yaml` file in the root directory with the previous content.
+Create a `params.yaml` file in the root folder with the previous content.

 ## Adding Cogment to our web client